The Secession Spring: Did a Tariff Cause the Outbreak of War?

 In March of 1861, the federal tariff again became part of the national discussion.
 From the earliest days of the Union, Jefferson’s Democratic-Republican Party had support a revenue tariff only.
 On the other hand, Hamilton’s Federalist Party, later the Whigs, later the Republicans, supported a protective tariff.

-A very high protective tariff was passed into law to embarrass President John Quincy Adams.
-In opposition, the state of South Carolina threatened not to enforce the tariff, and possibly secede instead.
+In the late 1820s, a very high protective tariff was passed into law to embarrass President John Quincy Adams.
+In opposition, the state of South Carolina threatened not to enforce the new tariff, and possibly secede instead.
 This ‘Nullification’ issue as it was called was settled by a Congressional compromise.
 So, by 1846, a tariff structure satisfactory to both the industrial North and the agricultural South was in place.
 In 1857, despite a recession in the North, representatives of the new Republican Party along with Northern & Southern Democrats in the Congress agreed to lower tariffs in response to a treasury surplus and a desire to stimulate trade.

 In 1860, Republican congressmen and a few Northern Democrats supported the idea of higher tariffs to protect various industries in the North, particularly steel in Pennsylvania and the textile industry of New England.

-The emergence of the Republican Party in the North saw increased pressure to pass a protective across the board.
+The emergence of the Republican Party in the North saw increased pressure to pass a protective across the board, (for all imported goods).
 During the 36th Congress (May 1860), the Republican majority in the House of Representatives passed a sharply increased tariff called, the Morill Tariff.
 This bill was pass on May 10, 1860 by a vote of 105 – 64. the vote largely followed sectional lines.

 The scene was set for a tariff war.
 How did this effect efforts for peace?